‘But the thing is, I can feel it moving….I’m scared I’m going to love it.’

 It’s 1964 but the sixties aren’t swinging for Mary Adams: 19-years-old, unmarried and pregnant.
 She is sent in secrecy and shame to St. Saviours, a Church of England mother-and-baby home run by a formidable Matron.

-Mary is set to work in the laundry and shares a room with the tough-talking Queenie.
-The girls in the home bond over a love of girl-group records, which entertain, console and inspire as the birth of their babies approaches.
-When Mary finds she is expected to give up her child for adoption, she begins a desperate fight.
+Mary is set to work in the laundry where she meets tough-talking Queenie, delightful Dolores and naive Norma.
+The four of them bond over a love of girl-group records, which entertain and console them as the birth of their babies approaches.
+However, when Mary finds she is expected to give up her child for adoption, she begins a desperate fight.

 'You don't have to be young, female or unmarried to find it immensely touching' - The Times